tamirhemo/zk_hack_puzzles/README.md

 Each folder contains a README file with an description of the puzzle and an explanation of the solution and some of the necessary background needed to understand it.

 ## Puzzle 1 - Zero Sum Game
 This puzzle is about a faulty implementation of a system based on the cryptographic sum-check protocol.
-For an explanation of the puzzle solution with the background see [`puzzle 1 README`] (`./system/puzzle_1_zero_sum/README.md).
+For an explanation of the puzzle solution, including a background of the underlying cryptography, see [`puzzle 1 README`](./puzzle_1_zero_sum/README.md).

 To run the solution code for this puzzle:
 ```